saphir-travel/documentation/content/developer/reference/user_interface/views/list.rst

 ====

 The root element of list views is ``<tree>``\ [#treehistory]_.
-The list view's root can have the following attributes:
+The list view's root can have the following attributes_:

+:string:
+  string_ (optional)

+  View name

+:create:
+  boolean_ (optional)

+  Disable/enable record creation on the view.

+:edit:
+  boolean_ (optional)

+  Disable/enable record editing on the view.

+:delete:
+  boolean_ (optional)

+  Disable/enable record deletion on the view through the **Action** dropdown.

 .. rst-class:: o-definition-list